AgustinCB/blogposts/varlog/Lazy_evaluation_with_js/content_v2.md

 console.log(someValue);
 ```

-As it is, expensiveFuntion will be executed executed first.
+As it is, expensiveFunction will be executed executed first.
 Then a bunch of unrelated expressions, include the creation of a user interface.
 At the very end of the program, and for the first time, we use someValue (the result of expensiveFunction) to print it in the terminal.

 So we ran a very demanding function at the beginning to use its returned value at the end of the program.
 If expensiveFunction were a CPU bounded function, we would have interfered in the user experience, probably blocking the browser.